-PLEASE NOTE: Registration Forms will not be available until May-June of 2019.
+PLEASE NOTE: Registration Forms will not be available until May 2019.

 Teachers within two years of retirement eligibility should register for one of the NLTA’s five Pre-Retirement Seminars scheduled to be held in the fall of the school year.
 They are usually held in Corner Brook, Grand Falls-Windsor, and three in St. John’s.
 These seminars are in accordance with Association policy as part of its overall program of pre-retirement counselling.
 Clause 18.12 of the Provincial Collective Agreement and Clause 29.12 of the Labrador West Collective Agreement provide two days paid leave to attend these seminars.

 Information sessions deal with topics such as the Teachers’ Pension Plan, Severance Pay, Employment Insurance, NLTA Group Insurance, Financial and Estate Planning and the Canada Pension Plan.
 As well, time is available for individual counselling of prospective retirees by the various consultants.

 Read the full text of the NLTA Policy on Pre-Retirement Seminars located in the Policy Handbook of the NLTA (under Section IV, Subsection G).
 The NLTA policy will also be emailed to teachers with confirmation of registration.

 - Potential participants must register with the NLTA for a particular seminar and apply to their Board office for leave.

 - Only those teachers eligible to retire during or before June 2021 will be eligible to attend.

 - Registration should be received at the NLTA office at least four weeks in advance to ensure approval of attendance.